-The Social Work Department offers a social work major, chemical and behavior health minor, and alcohol and drug counselor certificate.
+The Social Work Department offers a Social Work (BSW) major, Addictions minor, and Alcohol and Drug Counselor certificate.

 Areas of Study